Phillipjacob/create-caspar-graphics/README.md

 ```
 *`yarn create` is available in Yarn 0.25+*

+Select the preferred framework `React` or `Vanilla`

+Select the preferred variant, in this example we'll use `React`and `Framer Motion`

 It will create a directory called `my-graphics` inside the current folder.<br>

 > **Note**: this will create a project for 1080p.
 If you're developing for 720, you can pass `--mode 720p` as an argument.
 It can also be changed later in your package.json.